interledger-deprecated/ilp-kit/docs/SETUP.md

 $ cd # start in your home folder
 $ git clone https://github.com/interledgerjs/ilp-kit
 $ cd ilp-kit
-$ yarn install # npm install also works, if you don't have yarn installed
+$ yarn install --production # npm install also works, if you don't have yarn installed
 ```

 # Domain setup